A Center for Human Systems Master Class Program

 - Facilitate the development of team agreements that solve problems and create the healthy norms and cultures that promote high levels of productivity and engagement

 - Resolve the destructive conflicts that hold teams back in favor of creativity and synergy

 - Develop the feedback loops needed for effective execution, follow through, and accountability

 Who Will Benefit

-The seven Core Interventions below will be offered with a strong emphasis on Conscious Use of Self, Understanding Teams as Human Systems, and the other topics from the Leadership & Self-Mastery master class program.
+The seven Core Interventions below will be offered with a strong emphasis on Conscious Use of Self and Understanding Teams as Human Systems.

 1. Mindset for Success